UNCValladaresHamlet/09_NodeJS/Develop/README.md

 Need Javascript Knowledge!

 ## Contributing
-Be respectful and if there is an issue then submit a PR.
+Be respectful and if there is an issue then submit a PR

 ## Tests
 npm test

 ## Questions
 If you have any questions, you can contact me directly at sigorahv@gmail.com .
 Click here to check out my Github profile https://github.com/UNCValladaresHamlet .

 ## License
       This project is licensed under the MIT license